pantheon-systems/documentation/source/content/visual-studio-code.md

 ## Before You Begin
 1. [Create a site](/create-sites) on Pantheon, or browse to the Dev environment Dashboard of an existing site.
 1. Use [SFTP](/rsync-and-sftp#sftp), [rsync](/rsync-and-sftp#rsync) or [Git](/git#clone-your-site-codebase) to clone your site files on the Dev environment down to your local machine.

+  If you intend to upload code changes via SFTP, place your site code in a subdirectory called "code" (e.g, `~/sites/mysite/code`).
+This aligns with the file structure on the platform when using [SFTP mode](/sftp/).

 1. Download and install [VS Code](https://code.visualstudio.com/).

-If you intend to upload code changes via SFTP, place your site code in a subdirectory called "code" in order for these files to sync to the correct location on the Pantheon filesystem (e.g, `~/sites/mysite/code`).

 ## Create a VS Code Workspace